ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 Go to the tab in your browser where you can see the hedgehogs with a purple background.

-Open your developer tools (right click, click inspect).
+Open your developer tools (right click, click inspect OR control+shift+i).
 You can click the three-dot icon in the top right corner to rearrange where the dev tools appear on your screen.

 Click the little arrow in the top left corner of the dev tools.
 Now, hover over the title of the app.
 Do you notice how different parts of the page highlight as you move the mouse over them?
 If you click on the title of the page, you will see the HTML that created it, in the elements panel!